Olliebrown/sys-cricket/README.md

 ## ACTIVE DEVELOPMENT
 This tool is in active development.
 It was originally started as a side project to develop a snapshot tool for Tears of the Kingdom but while exploring how this works, a more general approach was adopted.
 As the speedrunning community became more interested in blindfolded runs, it was decided that simply reading out precise information (like the player's and camera's full transformation as well as velocities and relative distances) would be immediately useful.
 This is the current focus of development.

-Currently, it will only read specific locations defined at compile time (the transformation matrices for the player character and camera) but it is planned to allow custom locations with optional pointer offsets to be specified when connecting as well as the shape, size, and format of the data expected there.
+On first release (which has not yet happened), it will only read specific locations defined at compile time (the transformation matrices for the player character and camera) but it is planned to allow custom locations with optional pointer offsets to be specified when connecting as well as the shape, size, and format of the data expected there.

 ## Planned Features
 There is a vague intention to implement the following: